-Springfield, Mass., and the rest of Western Massachusetts, might well be part of Connecticut today if William Pynchon had not decided to leave Connecticut and join with Massachusetts in an acrimonious dispute in 1637.
+Springfield, Mass., and the rest of Western Massachusetts, might well belong to Connecticut today if William Pynchon had not decided to leave Connecticut and join with Massachusetts in an acrimonious dispute in 1637.

 Out of Step

-William Pynchon was somewhat out of step with his Puritan comrades in more than just the fine points of religion.
-He was more of a pragmatic businessman than a Puritan.
-He believed in trading with the local Indians, not fighting.
+William Pynchon marched somewhat out of step with his Puritan comrades in more than just the fine points of religion.
+He had a more pragmatic approach to business than a Puritan.
+He believed in trading with the local Indians, not fighting with them.

-One of his first acts when coming to Springfield was to make a deal with the local Indians.
-He procured land that they weren't using and compensated them for it.
-He made agreements to allow the Indians to continue to use the land for hunting and other purposes.
+As one of his first acts when coming to Springfield, he made a deal with the local Indians.
+He procured land and compensated them for it.
+Then he made agreements to allow the Indians to continue to use the land for hunting and other purposes.
 Further, he agreed to restrict his pigs on the side of the river where the Indians grew corn, so they couldn't invade their cornfields.

 Pynchon's fellow settlers in Connecticut and Massachusetts had more fractious relations with the Indians -- perhaps because they didn't live among so many of them.
 Springfield was controlled by a government made up of the river towns of Hartford, Windsor, Wethersfield and Springfield.
 That government declared war on the Pequot Indians.

 The Pequot War